Skip to main content

 Dive into the technical building blocks of Generative AI, from APIs to LLMOps tools for sustainable app development.

-Since the start of 2023, we've heard a lot about ChatGPT and other exciting new generative AI tools.
+Since the start of 2023, we've heard much about ChatGPT and other exciting new generative AI tools.
 ChatGPT took the world by storm as an impressively capable conversational AI application.
 But it was just the beginning of a new wave of generative AI innovation.

 But how are these powerful systems actually built?
 And could you create your own customized conversational AI?